saucelabs/sauce-docs/docs/mobile-apps/supported-devices.md

 There are a variety of use cases to consider when you're deciding on the mix of emulators, simulators, and real devices to use in your testing.

-We support thousands of device/OS combinations and test automation frameworks such as Appium, Espresso, XCUITest, ans Robotium.
+We support thousands of device/OS combinations and test automation frameworks such as Appium, Espresso, XCUITest, and Robotium.
 For a full list of Sauce Labs supported devices, operating systems, and browsers, [learn more here](https://saucelabs.com/platform/supported-browsers-devices).

 ## When to Test on Emulators and Simulators